 Pidurangala Rock is located adjacent to Sigiriya and is the perfect place to watch the sunrise (or set) over the imposing Lion Rock.
 It’s also a slightly easier climb, and is not as high up, but can still be very warm during the middle of the day, and so we highly recommend claiming in the morning or early evening.
 (It is one of the top Sri Lanka Tourist Places to visit too!)

 Galle is one of the most important towns in Sri Lankan history – and one of the most well preserved.
 Located on the South West coast of the Island, the town was built by the Portuguese in 1588 and extensively fortified by the Dutch in the 17th Century.
 It was inscribed into the UNESCO World Heritage register for its unique exposition of “an urban ensemble which illustrates the interaction of European architecture and South Asian traditions from the 16th to the 19th centuries;” and the hope of the town is that it is named as one of the seven modern wonders of the world in the not too distant future.
-Wandering it’s ramparts (fort walls) and watching sunset under it’s famous lighthouse is definitely one of the top things to do in Sri Lanka!
+Wandering it’s ramparts (fort walls), dining in Galle’s many restaurants and watching sunset under its famous lighthouse is definitely one of the top things to do in Sri Lanka!

 Kandy is another city of great significance in Sri Lanka (and a UNESCO World Heritage Site).
 Located in the Central region, it was the last capital of the Sinhala Kings who enabled the Dinahala culture to flourish for more than 2,500 years (until the occupation of Sri Lanka by the British in 1815.)
 It is also the site of pilgrimage for Buddhists as it is also home to the beautiful Temple of the Tooth Relic in the grounds of the Royal Palace, and where thousands of people worship daily.